U.S. flags Huawei 5G network security concerns to Gulf allies

 DUBAI (Reuters) - The United States has raised its concerns with Gulf allies over a possible security risk in using Huawei’s technology for their 5G mobile infrastructure, U.S. officials said on Thursday.

-Washington has been warning allies against using the Chinese company’s equipment, which it says presents a security risk, but has so far largely made public comments to European states.
+Washington has been warning allies against using the Chinese company’s equipment, which it says presents a security risk, but has so far has largely made public comments to European states.

 Huawei has repeatedly denied the U.S. allegations, which were raised last week during a visit by Federal Communications Commission Chair Ajit Pai to Saudi Arabia, the United Arab Emirates, and Bahrain, all of which are using its equipment.